The Israel Society for Gender- and Sex Conscious Medicine (ISRAGEM)

 ISRAGEM introduced in 2009 gender medicine in the postgraduate program of Tel Aviv University and established a course for sixth-year medical students.
 Today Gender Medicine is an integral part of the core curriculum for medical students.

 In 2013 we initiated the first independent and multidisciplinary Postgraduate Course for Gender and Sex Specific Medicine at Tel Aviv University.

 In 2013/2014 we have been broadcasting a Post Graduate Course on Gender Medicine on the Israeli radio.
 The course has been given in Hebrew and the lectures can be downloaded here...

-In the past seven years ISRAGEM organized six national meetings on Gender Medicine and Cardiology, Gender Aspect of Nutrition, Gender Aspects of Drugs, Gender Aspects of the Soul (Psychiatry and Psychology) and Gender Aspects of Pain.
+In the past eight years ISRAGEM organized six national meetings on Gender Medicine and Cardiology, Gender Aspect of Nutrition, Gender Aspects of Drugs, Gender Aspects of the Soul (Psychiatry and Psychology) and Gender Aspects of Pain.
 The last National Meeting on Gender Medicine took place on November 14, 2016 and was dedicated to Gender Aspects of Obesity.
 The meeting was co-organized with the Israeli Association for the Study of Obesity.
 ISRAGEM organized the 5th International Congress in Israel and co-organized the following two international congresses in Baltimore (2012) and in Berlin (2015).